uoregon-libraries/ojs-podman/migration.md

   done by copying the template out of a running container, then just running `diff`.
 You will need to save this so you know which settings actually differ from the defaults.
+- **Delete** any new files in the private file mount under `usageStats/usageEventLogs/`!
+These can make the migration fail.
+The hostname in the other usage logs won't match the new usage logs where you were connecting to localhost, and OJS seems to hate this.
 - Take down the stack, but **do not delete volumes**!

 #### Prepare the new stack